upenn-libraries/blacklight_alma/README.md

 ```

 Add a `#alma_mms_id` method to your `SolrDocument` class if the
 document's id field is different from the Alma MMS ID.
+Add a
+`#alma_availability_mms_ids` method for the availability API.

 ```
 class SolrDocument